 I have hunted waterfowl over 50 years and never heard these sounds.
 Occasionally a thousand or so birds would lift up to stretch their wings about 50 yards from our position, creating a “WHOOOSSSHHHING” sound that could only equate to a sudden big wind on a calm day or a big ocean wave coming in, an almost spooky sound.

-Page 2 of 3 - Our blind moving forward a few steps brought on exceptionally loud chain quacking.
+Our blind moving forward a few steps brought on exceptionally loud chain quacking.
 Between these outbursts, a lot of low grumbling could be heard from the flocks.
 I closed my eyes and listened several times, knowing I would likely never hear this sound again, except on a refuge like Squaw Creek in northwest Missouri.

 We finally reached our spot after about a 45-minute stalk of slow, deliberate steps with about 20 pauses and glances through the blind's netting.
 We flushed a few ducks that were sitting close to our shoreline, but they settled back down farther out in the lake.
 They were convinced something was out of place on the shore, but did not feel enough concern to leave.